Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Connection to other Results

-The second contribution that we highlight is very recent and due to Marzo \& Mas \cite{marzo}.
-They studied the specific problem of minimizing the $s-$Riesz energy

 and estimating the spherical cap discrepancy of the minimizing point set: in short, if the points are uniformly distributed, then we would expect the number of points in each spherical cap to be proportional to the volume of the cap; the largest discrepancy is known as spherical cap discrepancy.
-They use ideas dating back to Wolff: the Riesz energy $E_s$ is comparable to a negative Sobolev norm and, more precisely, for all $f \in L^2(\mathbb{S}^d)$,
+They use ideas dating back to Wolff: the Riesz energy $E_s$ is comparable to a negative Sobolev norm and, more precisely, there exists a constant $C_{s,d}>1$ such that for all $f \in L^2(\mathbb{S}^d)$,

 This, while not directly related to our approach, is at least philosophically related: we estimate the Wasserstein distance in negative Sobolev spaces and use the underlying $L^2-$structure.